roots/docs/trellis/remote-server-setup.md

 Provisioning a server means to set it up with the necessary software and configuration to run a WordPress site.
 For Trellis this means things like: installing MariaDB, installing Nginx, configuring Nginx, creating a database, etc.

+Trellis has two main [playbooks](http://docs.ansible.com/ansible/playbooks.html): `dev.yml` and `server.yml`.
+As mentioned in local development, Vagrant automatically runs the `dev.yml` playbook for us.

-In Trellis, you provision a server by running the `server.yml` playbook.
+For remote servers, you provision a server via the `server.yml` playbook.
 This leaves you with a server *prepared* to run a WordPress site, but without the actual codebase yet.

 ## Deploy